Impossible Man: 2010s

-Later during the Chaos War, the Impossible Man confronts Mikaboshi, trying to humor and reason with him while shapeshifting in various forms to divert him, but the Chaos King tires of him and brutally dispatches him.
+Later during the Chaos War, the Impossible Man confronts Amatsu-Mikaboshi, trying to humor and reason with him while shapeshifting in various forms to divert him, but the Chaos King tires of him and brutally dispatches him.
 Impossible Man's last words are "I thought we were just playing around..."

-Impossible Man returns to Earth where he witnesses a battle between Hulk, Red Hulk, and Xemnu.
-Impossible Man uses his magic to combine Hulk and Red Hulk into the Compound Hulk.
-Impossible Man watches as the Compound Hulk fights Xemnu's minion Kluh (a smart version of the Gray Hulk).
+Impossible Man returns to Earth where he witnesses a battle between Hulk, Red Hulk, and Xemnu and uses the Valizian Compounder to fuse the former two into the Compound Hulk.
+Impossible Man watches as the Compound Hulk fights Xemnu's minion Kluh, a smart version of the Gray Hulk.

-Impossible Man is later shown to have a son named Adolf Impossible who has many of his father's fantastic powers and has a much more introverted personality.
+Impossible Man is later shown to have a son named Adolf Impossible, who has many of his father's fantastic powers and a more introverted personality.
 This causes Impossible Man to label Adolf as "entirely too possible" and plead with the Future Foundation to accept him and allow him to grow as a person.

 Powers and abilities

 The Impossible Man's unique physiology enables him to take on virtually any form via molecular manipulation, an effect commonly accompanied by a "Pop!" sound.
 He can mimic the properties of objects or humanoid beings at will.
 Almost every feature the Impossible Man copies another superhuman's appearance and their powers, such as Thor, Klaw, or even Wolverine.
 He has the ability to travel through hyperspace across different universes, psionically levitate himself, and reproduce asexually.
-The Impossible Man and his mate are able to survive in the vacuum of space for months without sustenance by inducing a low-metabolic rate onto themselves.
+Additionally, he can survive in the vacuum of space by entering a low-metabolic state.

 The Impossible Man possesses total knowledge of Earth's popular culture.

+Reception

+In 2014, ComicBook.com ranked Impossible Man sixth in their "Top 10 Most Filmworthy Fantastic Four Villains" list.

 Other versions

 Wha...Huh?

 Impossible Man appears in the spoof comic "Wha...Huh?" in the segment titled "What If Identity Crisis Happened in the Marvel Universe".
-He appears as a villain that few of the heroes remember.

 The Cross-Time Caper

 The Impossible Man appears in Excalibur, during the Cross-Time Caper.
-He has populated an analogue of the Earth with multiple twisted versions of the superheroes of the Marvel Universe (such as Daredevil, the 'Man without Common Sense').
-This version of the Earth is destroyed by Galactus, who deems it "Too silly to be allowed to exist", and deems the Impossible Man as "In your own way... as great a threat as the Phoenix".
-Once Galactus leaves, Impossible Man repopulates the planet effortlessly, allowing the mayhem to begin again.
-His powers in this reality generate a 'Pip' rather than a 'Pop'.
+He has populated an analogue of the Earth with multiple twisted versions of the superheroes of the Marvel Universe.
+Galactus destroys this planet, deeming it "too silly to be allowed to exist", but Impossible Man later effortlessly restores it.